xlfdll/A2PNS/README.md

 ## Development
 Currently, the first version of A2PNS supports Android to iOS notification deliveries, and it is still under development.

-(This will be changed in the future.
+(This might be changed in the future.
 See Roadmap section below)

 ### Build
 To build Android app:

 1. Open the project in Android Studio
-2. In package org.xlfdll.a2pns.models, create Kotlin code file named ''ExternalData.kt'' and add the following:
+2. In package org.xlfdll.a2pns, create a Kotlin code file named ''ExternalData.kt'' and add the following:

 ```
 package org.xlfdll.a2pns

 internal object ExternalData {
     // true - Mock Debug Mode.
-Create payloads but do not send
+Create payloads but do not send (only log them)
     // false - Production Mode.
 Will send payloads to push notification services (e.g. Apple's PNS)
     const val MockMode = true
     // true - Debug Mode.
 Use development server as push notification service (e.g. Apple's PNS) destinations
     // false - Production Mode.
 Use production server as push notification service destinations
     const val DebugMode = true;
+    // Different notification service servers need to use different tokens for authentication
-    const val AuthTokenURL = <Your Server URL: String>
+    const val AuthDataURL = <Your Auth Token Server URL: String>
 }
 ```